xDivisionByZerox/foodiefriends/README.md

   - Employed indexing and caching strategies to enhance database query performance.

 - **User Authentication**:
-  - Implemented OAuth2 authentication for secure user access.
-  - Integrated JWT (JSON Web Tokens) for stateless authentication.
+  - Utilized user authentication and validation through JSON Web Tokens (JWT), maintaining secure and reliable access control for web applications.Integrated JWT (JSON Web Tokens) for stateless authentication.

 - **Containerization with Docker**:
   - Containerized the application using Docker for easy deployment and scalability.